I Choose to Laugh

 My writing journey has been a path of adventure with periodic highs and plenty of opportunities to stumble.
 I’m firmly committed to persevere, and I believe that I’m able to learn everything I need to know to reach my goal, but I trip over some of the smallest pebbles on the path and blunder my way into the underbrush.

 Several years ago, due to a series small victories, I was encouraged to explore the idea of finding a literary agent.
 I researched agents, and then I set out to learn how to fulfill their expectations.
 Developing a new web site, I learned more about colors and fonts, and modules.
 I decided on my presence and began writing content.
 Plus, I learned to optimize pictures and even made a free handout to give to newsletter subscribers.

 Hmm.
 Yes, the newsletter.
 I tried several companies before I found the one that seemed to work easiest for me.
 Now I can laugh, but at the time it was painful.

 Web Site Woes

-And I learned that web sites go down for no apparent reason when you need them the most.
+I learned that web sites go down for no apparent reason when you need them the most.
 I most definitely did not laugh when that happened THREE times in as many weeks.
-The last time was today.
-Somehow my web site went to the wrong server.
+At one point, my web site even went to the wrong server.
 Huh?

 Next I studied the book on writing a synopsis and labored over every step.
-For two years I’d worked on learning to show, not tell.
-Synopsis with it’s tell, not show flummoxed me.
-But I made it past that boulder.
+I’d worked hard to learn to show, not tell.
+Synopsis with it’s tell, not show had me flummoxed me.
+But eventually, I made it past that boulder.